Trace events for functions and procedures

 4. Learn how to retrieve event trace data from the event table.

 You can manage the verbosity of trace event data stored in the event table by setting the trace level.
-Before tracing, use this setting to make sure you’re capturing the log message severity.
-If you find that event data isn’t being written to the table, check the trace level to ensure it’s allowing the data you want.
+Before tracing, use this setting to ensure that you’re capturing the log message severity.
+If you find that event data isn’t being written to the table, check the trace level to ensure that Snowflake is capturing the data you want.

 You can trace events from code written in the following languages, including when handler code is written with Snowpark APIs.